1 Chronicles 17 – A House for God and a House for David

 · We may appropriate His promise for growth: He who has begun a good work in you will complete it until the day of Jesus Christ (Philippians 1:6).

-· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace of help in time of need (Hebrews 4:16)
+· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need (Hebrews 4:16).

 b.
 Therefore Your servant has found it in his heart to pray before You: Notice that David prayed from the heart.
 Some people pray from a book; others pray from their head.
 The right place to pray from is the heart.

 c.
 LORD, You are God, and have promised this goodness to Your servant: This was David’s foundation of faith.
 He knew that God was God and that His promise was true.
 God can be trusted.